libp2p/js-libp2p-webrtc-star/README.md

 > npm install --global libp2p-webrtc-star
 ```

-This will expose a `star-sig` cli tool.
+This will expose a `webrtc-star` cli tool.
 To spawn a server do:

 ```bash
 > star-signal --port=9090 --host=127.0.0.1